jgke/syntax-searcher/README.md

 language-specific parsers.
 This enables language-specific semantic analysis, but with the tradeoff of supporting only a handful of languages.

+`comby` https://comby.dev/ Comby is a very similar tool to syns, built from pretty much the same design choices as syns.
+Comby is also older and more mature than syns, and supports more things, so you probably want to check it out.
+Comby is more oriented to replacing text though.

 License
 =======